Banuba/videocall-android-kotlin/README.md

 # How an example works

-This project is based on the BanubaSDKManager.
-BanubaSdkManager creates and manages the Banuba camera.
-Agor also has its own camera module, but in this example the Agora camera is not used, so in order to disable Agora camera is called setExternalVideoSource(...).
-The frames from the Banuba camera are processed within BanubaSdk and the result transferred to the handler onFrameRendered(...).
-In the handler, frames are passed to the Agora module via pushExternalVideoFrame(...).
+This project is based on the PlayerAPI.
+CameraDevice creates and manages the Banuba camera.
+Agora also has its own camera module, but in this example the Agora camera is not used, so in order to disable Agora camera is called setExternalVideoSource(...).
+The frames from the Banuba camera are processed within Banuba Player and the result transferred to the handler FrameOutput.
+In the handler, frames are passed to the Agora module via pushCustomFrame(...).

 # Contributing